Paris Saint-Germain, 2021–

 Having made his competitive debut for Milan at just 16 years and 242 days old, Gianluigi Donnarumma broke through at an astonishingly young age.
 Even more remarkable than that, though, was how quickly he established himself as his club’s first-choice goalkeeper ahead of the hugely experienced Diego López and Christian Abbiati.

-In a position in which experience is often valued over the enthusiasm and freedom of expression of youth, Donnarumma’s rise is particularly impressive.
-Before his 20th birthday, he had established himself as first choice for the Italy national team, with the Azzurri head coach Roberto Mancini describing his number one as “the strongest goalkeeper in the world.”
+In a position in which experience is often valued over the freedom of expression of youth, Donnarumma’s rise is particularly impressive.
+By his 20th birthday, he was first choice for the Italy national team, with the Azzurri head coach Roberto Mancini describing his number one as “the strongest goalkeeper in the world.”

 He plays on the front foot, and will often start with a high position, primed to step out and catch the ball.
 He is decisive in making calls as to when to come off his line, and once he has committed to leaving his goal he will usually achieve what he set out to do.
 Often, this is catching the ball and holding on to it, but Donnarumma is also very effective at punching the ball clear.
 He is such a powerful figure that he is able to push past players who are in his way before stretching out a long arm to get a fist on the ball.